Cyber Resilience

 CVE-2025-68675 is a high-severity Insertion of Sensitive Information into Log File (CWE-532) vulnerability in Apache Airflow.
 Its CVSS base score is 7.5 (High).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Unsecured Credentials (T1552); ranked at the 14.1th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Unsecured Credentials (T1552); ranked in the top 21% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.

 CVE-2025-68675 is an information disclosure vulnerability in Apache Airflow versions before 3.1.6 and 2.11.1.
 The issue stems from the proxies and proxy fields within a Connection, which can include proxy URLs containing embedded authentication information.
 These fields were not treated as sensitive by default, so they were not automatically masked in log output.
 As a result, proxy credentials could be exposed when such connections are rendered or printed to logs.